Observability for OpenAI Agents

 Which OpenAI SDK versions are supported?

-The anosys-logger-4-openai package supports OpenAI Python SDK v1.x and later, including the Agents SDK (traceAI-openai-agents).
+The anosys-sdk-openai package supports OpenAI Python SDK v1.x and later.
+The anosys-sdk-openai-agents package supports the OpenAI Agents SDK.

 - OpenAI ChatKit Apps — add observability to ChatKit-powered chat widgets.

-- Anthropic Agents Observability — set up tracing for Claude Code and Anthropic-based agents.
+- Claude Code Observability — set up tracing for Claude Code sessions.

 - OpenTelemetry Integration — universal OTEL guide for any system that speaks OpenTelemetry.